suchipi/eslint-config-unobtrusive/README.md

 ### `unobtrusive/react`

 This extra config depends on `eslint-plugin-react` and adds React-specific rules that are in line with the `unobtrusive` philosophy.
-It also configures `eslint` so that it can parse JSX properly.
+It also configures `eslint` so that it can parse JSX properly, and fixes some JSX-related false positives and false negatives with `no-unused-vars` and `no-undef`.
 It's not included in the base `unobtrusive` config because not all users use React.

 #### Installation/Usage

 1. Install `unobtrusive` first
 2. Install `eslint-plugin-react`

    ```
    $ npm install eslint-plugin-react
    ```